(470308) 2007 JH43

 The minor planet orbits the Sun at a distance of 38.6–40.6 AU once every 249 years and 1 month (90,983 days).
 Its orbit has an eccentricity of 0.02 and an inclination of 18° with respect to the ecliptic.

-The first precovery was taken at the Australian Siding Spring Observatory during the Digitized Sky Survey in 1984, extending the body's observation arc by 23 years prior to its discovery observation.
+The first precovery was taken at the Australian Siding Spring Observatory during the Digitized Sky Survey in March 1984, extending the body's observation arc by 23 years prior to its discovery observation.
 It came to perihelion around 1888.

+has not yet been imaged by high-resolution telescopes, so it has no known moons.
+The Hubble Space Telescope is planned to image it in 2026, which should determine if it has significantly sized moons.